Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 specified in the biol.prm file (typically 5.7) and mg_2_tonne is 0.00000002
 *  **TOTCATCH.nc**
 This output files also contains cumulative values in tonnes.
 All values are zeroed after they are written out.
 Tracers include:
-Total catch per species
+  * Total catch per species
-Total recreational catch per species
+  * Total recreational catch per species
-Total discards per species.
+  * Total discards per species.
 *  **ANNAGEBIO.nc**
-  This output provides numbers in each annual age class (so mapped from Atlantis "age class" which can contain multiple years to true annual age classes).
-Set flag_age_output to 1 to get this output.
-Tracers provided are:
+This output provides abundance in each annual age class (Numbers at age per species)

-Numbers at age per species
+> so mapped from Atlantis "age class" which can contain multiple years to true annual age classes).

 *  **ANNAGECATCH.nc**
-This output provides numbers at annual age class (so mapped from Atlantis "age class" which can contain multiple years to true annual age classes) in the catch and discards (summed over all fleets).
-Set flag_age_output to 1 to get this output.
+This output provides numbers at annual age class in the catch and discards (summed over all fleets).
 Tracers provided are:

-Numbers at age per species in the catch
+  * Numbers at age per species in the catch
-Numbers at age per species in the discards
+  * Numbers at age per species in the discards

 ## Plain text files
 these files can contains a simplified or aggregate version of the information